Benchmarking Web API Quality -- Revisited: Related Work

 Neither of these approaches is directly comparable to the work presented in this paper as these approaches all have in common that they \emph{stress} the system under test while our approach is more \emph{lightweight} and does not create significant load on web APIs as such a practice is explicitly forbidden in the terms of the service of most web APIs.
-In this regard, it is more comparable to monitoring approaches~\cite{paper_kuhlenkamp_aisle} but, in contrast to them, is not entirely passive.
+In this regard, our approach is also comparable to monitoring approaches~\cite{paper_kuhlenkamp_aisle} but, in contrast to them, is not entirely passive.
 For an extended discussion of the broad area of benchmarking -- this list is by no means exhaustive, we refer to our recent book on cloud service benchmarking~\cite{book_bermbach_cloud_service_benchmarking} or foundational publications on the principles of benchmarking such as~\cite{paper_binnig_weather_tomorrow,chapter_gray_database_transaction_processing_handbook,paper_kistowski_building_benchmarks,paper_huppler_building_good_benchmarks,paper_folkerts_cloud_benchmarking}.

 To our knowledge, this paper and our original paper~\cite{paper_bermbach_api_benchmarking} are the only publications that aim to quantify quality of service of web APIs through geo-distributed long-term experiments.
-Other measurement approaches such as artillery.io~\footnote{\url{https://artillery.io/}} can be used to run load tests against web APIs.
-This, however, is explicitly forbidden in the terms of service of all APIs that we have looked at (which includes a longer list than those used for our experiments).
+Other measurement approaches such as artillery.io\footnote{\url{https://artillery.io/}} can be used to run load tests against web APIs.
+This, however, is explicitly forbidden in the terms of service of all APIs that we have looked at (which includes a much longer list than those used for our experiments).
 As such, it is unlikely to provide insights into the behavior of web APIs ``in the wild'' or needs to be run by the provider.
 Finally, one might argue that approaches such as UptimeRobot\footnote{https://uptimerobot.com/} could replace our approach.
 This is not true since UptimeRobot and other monitoring tools (i) collect and expose only a fraction of the data that we collected and needed, (ii) invoke APIs only from a single location unless the request from that origin failed, and (iii) are neither open source nor extensible.
 Nevertheless, they are highly valuable tools in practice.